WICSMentorship2020-21/Marvel/walkthroughs/github-setup.md

 In your GitHub repo, click on `Settings` -> `Manage Access` -> `Invite a Collaborator`.
 Here, invite your family members via the email they used to register their GitHub account.

+NOTE: You only need to do this if someone in your family is NOT in the GitHub organization.

 ## Testing Time!

 Now, let's test it out to make sure everything works.
 First, modify your README file on your local computer to say something like